immanent-tech/foragd/web/content/docs/tos.md

 ### 2. Required Information

-You must provide a the information required by our backend service in order to complete the signup process.
+You must provide a the information required by our backend service in order to complete the sign-up process.
 Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity).